testgithubrach/delta-demo/README.md

 # delta-demo
-this is  a Demo Git &amp; Github class
+this is  a Demo Git &amp; Github class.